cockroachdb/docs/v2.1/secure-a-cluster.md

 ## Step 5.
 Monitor the cluster

-Access the [Admin UI](admin-ui-overview.html) for your cluster by pointing a browser to `http://localhost:8080`, or to the address in the `admin` field in the standard output of any node on startup.
+Access the [Admin UI](admin-ui-overview.html) for your cluster by pointing a browser to <a href="http://localhost:8080" data-proofer-ignore>http://localhost:8080</a>, or to the address in the `admin` field in the standard output of any node on startup.
 Then click **Metrics** on the left-hand navigation bar.

 Note that your browser will consider the CockroachDB-created certificate invalid; you’ll need to click through a warning message to get to the UI.